Hasenn/do-core-asm/README.md

 General purpose registers start with an 'r' followed by a number, like `r0` or `R1`

-Special registers are `RIP` and `RFLAGS` and **must** be uppercase. thay are not supported as of yet in instructions of the do-core architecture and will most likely only be usable at certain places of certain instructions.
+Special registers are `RIP` and `RFLAGS` and **must** be uppercase. they are not supported as of yet in instructions of the do-core architecture and will most likely only be usable at certain places of certain instructions.

 ## Command line